 This picture is to show the different expectation on the report analysis of audience in the organzation,

-Expectations for Analytical Report in Different Levels
+Expectations for Analytical Reports on Different Levels

 2. Develop Analytical Report Framework